 Palio di Noale

 The Palio of Noale is fairly recent (since 1996, on the third Sunday of June), but very impressive and well recreated.
 It re-enacts the Palio held in 1347 by the Tempesta family at Pentecost.
 There are 7 competing contrade (city quarters): Bastia, Cerva, Drago, Gato, St. George, St. John and St. Urban.
 7 boys or girls, one for each contrada, run around the village.
 The contrada that wins is awarded with a palio.
 The runner who comes last receives a penance: the others paint his or her face with charcoal.

 But the most brilliant parts are:

 The parade.
 Each contradaiolo (person of a contrada) walks along the main street of Noale, between the two Towers.
 Each has a beautiful and elegant (except the harlots, of course) costume.
 There were men, women, girls, boys, kids.
-Almost each contrada had a band and a Flag-throwers group.
+Almost every contrada had a band and a Flag-throwers group.
 Find the pic of the two skillful Flag-throwers.
 They were amazing.
-They had 4 flags each and they throw them everywere, up, down, with the arms, with the legs, to eachother, they did a real show!
-Plus, at the end of the parade there were an executioner and an imprisoned witch (who managed to escape from her cage, causing the laughter of the audience).
-I enjojed myself very much that day!
+They had 4 flags each and they throw them everywhere, up, down, with the arms, with the legs, to each other, they did a real show!
+Plus, at the end of the parade, there were an executioner and an imprisoned witch (who managed to escape from her cage, causing the laughter of the audience).
+I enjoyed myself very much that day!

 For further info: www.proloconoale.it/palio